gszathmari/proxy-buster/README.md

 $ python buster.py -i -u <original website URL> [<mirror website URL>, ...]
 ```

-The application parses the HTML code of the original and mirror websites and extracts inline scripts between `<script>` tags.
+The application parses the HTML code of the original and mirror websites and extracts inline scripts between `<script></script>` tags.
 In case a mirror is injecting additional JavaScript code, the application will return the total number.
 When `-v` switch is on, it will also list the contents of these additional scripts.

 ### Comparing External Script URLs